 Women's Soccer vs. Coast Guard

-Babson and Coast Guard will meet for the 14th time on Saturday afternoon in a series that dates back to 2000.
-The Beavers have dominated the series, holding an 11-1-1 edge all-time, and winning eight straight matches against the Bears since 2005.
+Babson and Coast Guard will meet for the 16th time on Saturday afternoon in a series that dates back to 2000.
+The Beavers are 12-1-2 all-time against the Bears and are unbeaten in the last 10 matches (9-0-1) between the two sides.

-Erin Cada buried a penalty kick at 79:04 to give the Bears a 1-0 win over Babson in the regular season finale on October 26, 2004 in New London, Conn.
+Erin Cada buried a penalty kick in the 71st minute to give the Bears a 1-0 victory over Babson in the regular-season finale for both teams on October 26, 2004, in New London, Conn.

 Coast Guard (5-5-0, 1-3-0 NEWMAC) has dropped back-to-back games after Tuesday's 2-1 overtime defeat against WPI.
 First-year Olivia Holt tied the game 31 seconds into the second half and classmate Rachel Boohar made eight saves for the Bears, who conceded the game-winning goal in the 96th minute.
 Senior Sara Hills (5-2-12) is tied for ninth in the league in scoring, while junior Terry Netusil (4-0-8) and Holt (3-1-7) have both notched one game-winning goal this fall.
 Boohar has posted a 1.46 goals against average and a .780 save percentage to go along with one clean sheet in nine starts.